-Financial Management Financial Standard Operating Procedure (FSOP) FSOP Responsible FSOP Best Practise Requirements (MBRP) Best Practise Requirements (MBRP) Туре Official Date 1 performed on an annual basis A entity must at the end of each reporting date (for municipalities 30 June): AP Manager: Year end • Review the useful life of an item of PPE (GRAP 17.56): Assets Review the depreciation method of business unit applied to PPE (GRAP 17.67): Assess whether there is any indication that an asset may be impaired - if so, the entity should determine the asset's recoverable amount; • Review the residual values of an item of PPE.
-2 GRAP 17.56 (IPSAS 17.67) states that useful life of an item of property, plant and equipment shall be reviewed periodically and, if expectations are significantly different from previous estimates, the depreciation charge for the current and Issue a memorandum to all departments' managers at year end, requesting them to ensure that the remaining useful life of all items of PPE is reviewed at 30 June to identify items with a shorter remaining useful life that the one reflected on the AR.
+Financial Management Financial Standard Operating Procedure (FSOP) FSOP Responsible FSOP " Best Practise Requirements (MBRP) r manicial Standard Operating Procedure (1 50F) Туре Official Date 1 GRAP 17 requires certain procedures to be A entity must at the end of each reporting date (for municipalities 30 June): AP Manager: Year end performed on an annual basis.
+Review the useful life of an item of PPE (GRAP 17.56): Assets Review the depreciation method of business unit applied to PPE (GRAP 17.67): Assess whether there is any indication that an asset may be impaired - if so , the entity should determine the asset's recoverable amount; : Review the residual values of an item of PPE.
+2 GRAP 17.56 (IPSAS 17.67) states that useful life of an item of property, plant and equipment shall be reviewed periodically and, if expectations are significantly different from previous estimates, the depreciation charge for the current and 1) Issue a memorandum to all departments' managers at year end, requesting them to ensure that the remaining useful life of all items of PPE is reviewed at 30 June to identify items with a shorter remaining useful life that the one reflected on the AR.
 The manager responsible for assets management should be notified of items of PPE with remaining useful lives shorter than those reflected on the AR at the year end.
 AP Manager: Assets Year End future periods shall be adjusted.
 2) To determine whether a change in the useful life of an asset occurred, an assessment of the condition of each asset, based on predetermined assessment criteria should be performed.
 An example of this basic-condition assessment criteria on p27-28 of Annexure B in (South African)(South African) MFMA - Local Government Capital Asset Management Guideline, 2008 (National Treasury).
 3) One of the objectives of the condition assessment, performed during the asset verification, is to determine if a movable asset which will achieve its estimated useful life.
 Where the assessment indicates that the remaining useful life will most likely not be achieved, a decision Has to be taken on the type of intervention to be adopted (e.g. change in useful life, impairment or disposal).
-Estimated useful lives (EUL) are determined at initial recognition of assets and, as part of the verification process, remaining useful lives (RUL) are estimated.
-5) There may be assets in the AR that are in still use but which will have been fully depreciated previously by the entity as the assets' outlived their original EUL.
+4) Estimated useful lives (EUL) are determined at initial recognition of assets and, as part of the verification process, remaining useful lives (RUL) are estimated.
+There may be assets in the AR that are in still use but which will have been fully depreciated previously by the entity as the assets' outlived their original EUL.